 All Timeless Trends corsets have a tag on the inside, and they show fiber content and care instructions on the reverse side.
 The size will also be clearly labelled, and the country of manufacture is present as well.

 You will also see a faint outline of a waist tape running through the corset.
 In Timeless Trends corsets it will be sandwiched between the layers of fabric, so you cannot remove it.
 The waist tape is a twill tape or ribbon and functions like a thin belt that helps support the corset so it won't tear at the seams where the tension is highest - at the waist!
+The Hourglass Lite collection will have exposed waist tape but it is just as strong.

 At the back, you will see grommets (the metal rings).
 Good quality grommets have two parts to them and they grip the fabric tightly.
 The laces are threaded through the grommets, and you use these as leverage to tighten your corset.
 All genuine corsets have laces; if it doesn’t have laces, it’s not a corset!
 The grommets are there to protect the laces from ripping right through the fabric under tension.
 Before the metal grommet was invented, corsets were not laced tightly at all.